zeustamil/paulrhayes.com/source/_posts/css-modal.md

 <div class="video-wrapper"><iframe class="vimeo" src="http://player.vimeo.com/video/21170189" width="612" height="408" frameborder="0"></iframe></div>

 In this experiment, clicking an ‘open’ link pops up a dialogue with a smooth hardware accelerated bounce (where supported).
 When open all other elements on the page are non-clickable.
 Closing the modal is also animated, with a minimise effect.
-I've marked up the modal using `<aside>`, but depending on the purpose of yours, `<nav>` or probably `<details>` might be more appropriate.
+I’ve marked up the modal using `<aside>`, but depending on the purpose of yours, `<nav>` or probably `<details>` might be more appropriate.

 Of course, using images and JS will only make the modal better, and something like hitting ESC to close will never be reproduced in CSS.
 Pure CSS is rarely the best production-ready solution.